matthewj301/site-stalker/README.md

    - Twilio information you saved above including the Twilio-generated phone number
    - Your phone number
    - check_interval, which is the amount of time between checking if a site has changed in seconds
       - Be careful of setting this too low, a site may block your IP if you make too many of the same requests in a period of time
-   - other fields relating to enabling or disabling certain features or honing in on apts by zipcode instead of city
+   - other fields relating to enabling or disabling certain features or the radius in miles around your zip to look for vaccine appointments

 ## Running The Project
 ### Linux